dotanuki-labs/norris/README.md

 - Run static analysers ([Ktlint](https://github.com/pinterest/ktlint) and [Detekt](https://arturbosch.github.io/detekt/))
 - Run all unit/integration tests over JVM
+- Run all screenshot tests over Android/Instrumentation (self-contained screens)
-- Assemble the `release` APK
+- Assemble the `release` APK and `instrumentation-tests` APK
 - Run Espresso tests over Android/Instrumentation

 Please note that an online emulator is required in order to run this script sucessfully.
+I recommend the following AVD configuration : `api-29` with `pixel3a` device profile (the same used on CI)

+Local builds should run just fine over JDK8 or JDK11 (recommended).
+In addition to that, this project should work just fine with the [latest stable release of Android Studio](https://developer.android.com/studio/releases).

 ## Credits